zHz00/KGBC/help/Bonfire.md

 Upgraded buildings are located in 2nd ant 4th columns.

 1..8         Switch tab
-9            Hidden tab for testing
-0            Hidden tab for database rebuild
+0            Hidden tab for testing and database rebuild

 #=== MOUSE ===